 Office of Public Affairs

-Acting Assistant Secretary Delli-Colli praised the BIS San Jose Field Office for its outstanding work on this case.
+Acting Assistant Secretary Delli-Colli praised the BIS Dallas Field Office for its outstanding work on this case.

-BIS controls the export and re-export of dual-use commodities, technology, and software for reasons of national security, foreign policy, nuclear nonproliferation, chemical and biological weapons nonproliferation, regional stability, and short supply.
-Criminal penalties and administrative sanctions can be imposed for violations of the EAR.
-For more information, please visit http://bis.doc.gov.
+BIS controls exports and re-exports of dual-use commodities, technology, and software for reasons of national security, missile technology, nuclear non-proliferation, chemical and biological weapons non-proliferation, crime control, regional stability and foreign policy.
+Criminal penalties and administrative sanctions can be imposed for violations of the Export Administration Regulations.
+For more information, please visit www.bis.doc.gov.